manuelro/webpack-everest/README.md

 everest.config.apply({
   output: {
     root: __dirname,
-    dest: 'build' //Can be anything
+    dest: 'dist' //Can be anything, defaults to 'dist' }
-  }
 });
 ```